kiwi2kiwi/Phosphorylation_prediction/README.md

 # Phosphorylation_prediction
 Bioinformatics research project at Charles University.
 Supervisors are Marian Novotny and David Hoksza with help from Hamza Gamouh and Michael Heinzinger.
-I'm trying to predict phosphorylated residues from sequence and structure data Prediction algorithm is a GNN
+I'm trying to predict phosphorylated residues from sequence and structure data Prediction algorithm is a GNN. \
 The data analysis part was already done in a previous master thesis from another student.